-They can differ in pattern but have the same color palette.
+They can differ in patterns but have the same color palette.
 Or, your tie and pocket square can be different colors that complement each other.

 A tie bar will help make your look distinctive, and it’ll keep your tie in place.

-Semi-formal is a look in between and business casual and business formal attire.
+Semi-formal is a look in between business casual and formal attire.
 This attire is usually worn at events closer to the formal spectrum or at specific social events.

 Cocktail parties, weddings, and after-work meetings are a few examples where semi-formal is applicable.
 This look is more “dressed up” than your casual work attire, though.
 In fact, semi-formal still means wearing a suit.